NjomzaRexhepi/Machine-Learning-Project/README.md

 ![image](https://github.com/user-attachments/assets/52ed3817-bb6f-4fcf-bf6e-d443c29a3b3b)

-This repository will contain the semestral project on Machine Learning subject about the import data in Kosovo 2023-2024
+This repository contains the semestral project for the Machine Learning course, focusing on data related to imports in Kosovo for the years 2023-2024.

-#Phase 1 - Data preprocess

-#Phase 2- Traning

-#Phase 3 - Retraining
+# Project Phases
+Phase 1: Data Preprocessing
+Data cleaning, normalization, and transformation.
+Handling missing values, outliers, and feature scaling.
+Exploratory data analysis (EDA) and feature selection.